Cracked Tooth Syndrome - Maroondah Dental care

 • Wash any wound with clean running water.

-• Stop bleeding by placing pressure to the injured area with gauze or cotton wool for 5 minutes.
+• Stop bleeding by placing pressure on the injured area with gauze or cotton wool for 5 minutes.

-• See your dentist as soon as possible to rule out fractures etc. Will need a review appointment as well after few weeks.
+• See your dentist as soon as possible to rule out fractures, etc. You will need a review appointment as well after a few weeks.

-If Tooth Is Chipped Or Broken With Trauma
+If A Tooth Is Chipped Or Broken With Trauma

 • Find the tooth fragment and place it into water.